LightBluePC/Bioinfromatics-Term-Project/README.md

 # Credits
-This was a group project by 3 Northern Illinois University students Me (David Bierc)
+This was a group project by 3 Northern Illinois University students Me (David Bierc),
-Vamsi Chunduri
+Vamsi Chunduri,
-Ashton Dsouza
+Ashton Dsouza.

-with help from our professor
+We also had guidance and help from our professor
 Hou, Minmei
 Associate Professor
 Ph.D., Pennsylvania State University